gamma-opt/optimisation-notes/README.md

 ## Contributing

-The material is in constant developments and therefore, subject to error and typos.
+The material is constantly developing and therefore, subject to error and typos.
 If you find anything that you suspect to be a problem, please post an [issue](https://github.com/gamma-opt/optimisation-notes/issues) describing where the problem is and how to solve it.
-Even better, if you are confident with Githb (or would lie to try it out) you can file a [pull request](https://github.com/gamma-opt/optimisation-notes/pulls) directly!
+Even better, if you are confident with Githb (or would like to try it out) you can file a [pull request](https://github.com/gamma-opt/optimisation-notes/pulls) directly!

-## Discussion forum

-Associated with the material, we have a forum about the content of the notes in the [Discussion](https://github.com/gamma-opt/optimisation-notes/discussions) section.
-If you have any questions about the material, a good starting point is to search the forum.
-We also curate it with questions students ask, so you might find your answer there.
-Otherwise, feel free to post questions related to the material.

-Notice that questions related to any of the assessments of the courses should be ask in the appropriate channels.
-The questions in the forum are exclusively for **the lecture's content**.

 ## License